KGyST/samuTest/README.md

 This is a unit-testing metaframework (built on top of unittest and pytest) that makes it possible to automatize both the test writing ("Recording") and testing itself ("Playing").
 ## How it works
 Instead of writing test functions, one only has to put a decorator to the function to be tested.
-Anytime (if conditions met; during functional testing or even in production) the decorator dumps out function arguments (like args, kwargs, global variables etc.) and the results (returned values, raised exceptions, modified values of global variables) into data (by default .json) files.
+Anytime (if certain conditions met; during functional testing or even in production) the decorator dumps out function arguments (like args, kwargs, global variables etc.) and the results (returned values, raised exceptions, modified values of global variables) into data (by default .json) files.
 This is the "Recording" phase.

 When running tests ("Playing"), the test runner function reads all data files, calls the function according the data in them and compares the results.
 If the test fails, it writes another data file (or record), making it easy to compare the expected and the given result.
 ## Development Driven Testing Manifesto
+Advantages of this approach:
+- No need to write tests manually
+- One can apply tests later in the development phase (not to all functions but to those that are problematic)
+- If the system is capable to detect erroneous behaviour, tests can be created when it's reached
+- It's possible to reproduce any erroneous behaviour by running the appropriate test (for development of the problematic unit)
+- It's possible to create a large number of tests (thousands) and later select only those that tend to fail to shed light of the weak points of a unit
 ## TODOs

 - A `FunctionData` class, with `PreFunctiodData(FunctionData)` and `PostFunctionData(FunctionData)` subclasses, also for mocked functions.
 Maybe checking state inbetween.